bloshchytska/ScandiToKnow/README.md

 ## Story
 ### Task Flow

-1. make a photo of the on of scandinavian illustrations
+1. Make a photo of the one of scandinavian illustrations
-2. find a similar image from the existing in the app db
+2. Find a similar image from the existing in the app db
-3. display the result in the form of the found image and the text belonging to it
+3. Display the result in the form of the found image and the text belonging to it

 ## Authors